Gunman dead, 3 injured in shooting at Pearl Harbor Naval Shipyard in Hawaii

 Base security and Navy investigative services are currently investigating.
 The names of the victims will not be released until the next of kin have been notified. #PearlHarbor— Joint Base Pearl Harbor-Hickam (@JointBasePHH) December 5, 2019

-Honolulu Emergency Medical Service spokeswoman Shayne Enright says they treated and transported patients but wouldn't provide more details.

 The shipyard repairs, maintains and modernizes the ships and submarines of the U.S. Pacific Fleet, which is headquartered at Pearl Harbor.
-It's the home port for 10 destroyers and 15 submarines.
+The base is the home port for 10 destroyers and 15 submarines.

+Hawaii Gov. David Ige said the White House has offered assistance from federal agencies and that the state is also ready to help if needed.
+A White House spokesman said President Donald Trump has been briefed on the shooting.

+"I join in solidarity with the people of Hawaii as we express our heartbreak over this tragedy and concern for those affected by the shooting," Ige said in a statement.

 The shipyard is across the harbor from the Pearl Harbor National Memorial, which on Saturday will mark the 78th anniversary of the Japanese attack that propelled the U.S. into World War II.
 More than 2,300 Americans died in the attack on Dec.
 7, 1941.